asha23/wp-seed/README.md

 # Wordpress Seed Theme

-This is a simple Bootstrap seed theme with Bower and Gulp interactions.
+This is a simple Bootstrap seed theme with Bower and Gulp dependency and build management.
 I have removed all bloat and unnecessary code from this theme, so it doesn't have multilanguage support, widgets, sidebars or any other WordPress bloat.
 It should be considered a base theme for developing using Advanced Custom Fields and using WordPress as a pure CMS.

 Why did I remove the Widgets and such?
 Well, I very rarely use widgets.
 You could easily add the functionality back in.
 But this is a stripped to the absolute bone theme, with the common items I personally use on a daily basis.
 Sidebars and Widgets don't figure all that much in my workflow, so they are history.